ppy/osu-wiki/news/2023/2023-11-07-winter-fanart-contest.md

 You may be wondering what the heck a *seasonal feast* is.
 Since we're a massively multicultural community, there's a ton of traditional festivals and feasts that roughly align around the end of the year, from anything like Thanksgiving, Diwali/Deepavali, Hanukkah, the winter solstice (including the Dongzhi festival), Festivus, Christmas, Kwanzaa, and tons more that we could probably spend a whole article describing.

-Suffice to say, the end of the year involves a *lot* of celebrating and eating, so we figured this year, we'd try trussing up the idea and seeing what delectable creations the immensely talented artists of the osu! community cook up.
-Shokugeki no Soma enthusiasts who've wanted to draw glazed ham (and we know there is at LEAST *one* of you), rejoice!
+Suffice to say, the end of the year involves a *lot* of celebrating and eating, so we figured this year, we'd try trussing up the idea and seeing what delectable creations the immensely talented artists of the osu! community can cook up. *Shokugeki no Soma* enthusiasts who've wanted to draw glazed ham (and we know there is at LEAST *one* of you), rejoice!

 If you're looking for ideas, here's a few to get the juices flowing:

 - The mascots fighting over who gets the last piece of Christmas ham
 - Mocha rolling a comically overstuffed don around in front of a fireplace
-- Yuzu being spear-tackled by Chirou right as he was about to finish his fruit pyramid centerpiece
+- Yuzu being spear-tackled by Chirou right as he was about to finish his fruit pyramid centrepiece
-- Mari pulverizing Mani with a turkey drumstick for the sin of being an annoying younger sibling
+- Mari pulverising Mani with a turkey drumstick for the sin of being an annoying younger sibling
 - ...and basically anything you can think of that involves a seasonal, end-of-year feast!

-This is a pretty broad theme, so feel free to go wild with it - just make sure it stays vaguely festive.
+This is a pretty broad theme, so feel free to go wild with it — just make sure it stays vaguely festive.
 If you want snow, go for it!
 If you don't, that's fine too.
 As long as the mascots are enjoying their time together in the company of good friends, we'll consider that fair game.

 You've got **21 days** to bring your creation to life, so time to get cracking on the crackling!
 As always, a selection of the top voted finalists will make it to the main menu and receive 3 months of osu!supporter, plus the top 3 will also receive fancy bespoke profile badges pulled from their own creations.